devbird007/GO-crud-api-with-postgres-in-docker/README.md

 them once it is stored in the database.

-Throughout the process, the data is encoded and decoded from struct to JSON during the processing whenever required.
+Throughout the process, the data is encoded and decoded from struct to JSON whenever may be required.

 Upon cloning this repository, you can run the project by typing the following command: